Judge Blocks Justice Department's Plan To Resume Federal Executions

 "Plaintiffs have clearly shown that, absent injunctive relief, they will suffer the irreparable harm of being executed under a potentially unlawful procedure before their claims can be fully adjudicated," the judge wrote.

+That original suit, filed in 2005 by other inmates, challenged the use of a three-drug cocktail in lethal injections — but the case had been on hold since 2011, when the Obama administration effectively halted federal executions as it reviewed possible modifications to the injection protocol.

+Now, the four inmates — whose complaints were consolidated into a single case before the U.S. District Court for the District of Columbia — argue that that the changes announced earlier this year violate the Federal Death Penalty Act of 1994.
-The four convicted murderers' sued the Justice Department and the Federal Bureau of Prisons over the department's decision earlier this year to change the federal execution protocol.
-They argue that the changes — which outline the use of the a single drug, pentobarbital, rather than the three-drug cocktail used in many states — fail to comply with Federal Death Penalty Act.

-That 1994 law mandates that the U.S. government follow the execution practices of the state in which the inmate's sentence was handed down.
+They say the July announcement, which outlines the use of a single drug, pentobarbital, rather than the three-drug cocktail used in many states, violates the FDPA's mandate that the federal government follow the practices of the state in which the inmate's sentence was handed down.

-"Given that the FDPA expressly requires the federal government to implement executions in the manner prescribed by the state of conviction," Chutkan wrote, "this court finds Plaintiffs have shown a likelihood of success on the merits as to this claim."
+"Given that the FDPA expressly requires the federal government to implement executions in the manner prescribed by the state of conviction," she wrote, "this court finds Plaintiffs have shown a likelihood of success on the merits as to this claim."

-Given their similarities, the four lawsuits were then consolidated into a single case before the U.S. District Court for the District of Columbia.
+"While the government does have a legitimate interest in the finality of criminal proceedings," Chutkan added, "the eight years that it waited to establish a new protocol undermines its arguments regarding the urgency and weight of that interest."

 A fifth inmate, Lezmond Mitchell, whose execution had been scheduled for Dec.
 11, obtained a stay of his own in a separate split decision last month by the 9th U.S. Circuit Court of Appeals.

-"While the government does have a legitimate interest in the finality of criminal proceedings, the eight years that it waited to establish a new protocol undermines its arguments regarding the urgency and weight of that interest," according to Chutkan, who was appointed by President Barack Obama.

-The order brings a halt to a process put in motion less than four months ago, when the Justice Department announced its intention to resume capital punishment at the federal level.
-In a statement issued in July, U.S. Attorney General William Barr maintained that "we owe it to the victims and their families to carry forward the sentence imposed by our justice system."

 The Justice Department did not immediately offer a public response to Wednesday's decision.
+But in a statement issued in July, U.S. Attorney General William Barr maintained that "we owe it to the victims and their families to carry forward the sentence imposed by our justice system."

 Executions have been rare in recent decades, with only three inmates put to death by the U.S. government since the federal death penalty statute was effectively reinstated in 1988 — and none since 2003, according to the Bureau of Prisons.